Giuoco Piano

-"White aims to develop quickly – but so does Black.
-White can construct a but in unfavourable conditions a centre which cannot provide a basis for further active play."
+In King Pawn Openings by Dražen Marović and Idriz Sušić (1975) the authors write: "White aims to develop quickly – but so does Black.
+White can construct a but in unfavourable conditions, a centre which cannot provide a basis for further active play."

-The name "Italian Game" is also commonly used; however, that name is sometimes used instead to describe all openings starting 1.e4 e5 2.Nf3 Nc6 3.Bc4, including 3...Nf6 (the Two Knights Defence) and other less common replies.
+The name "Italian Game" is also used; however, that name is now more commonly applied to all openings starting with 1.e4 e5 2.Nf3 Nc6 3.Bc4, including 3...Nf6 (the Two Knights Defense) and other replies.